Generate Requests with AI

 First, we need to enable AI features in Studio.
 Head on over to the Settings page and select the section “Request Autofill”.

-As of writing, Studio supports both OpenAI and Anthropic as LLM providers, and allows selection of the following models:
+As of writing, Studio supports OpenAI, Anthropic, Mistral, and Ollama as LLM providers, and allows selection of the following models:

 You can select the provider and model once you’ve enabled AI Request Autofill.